Token-DAO/tokendao/README.md

 # tokendao
 tokendao is the official Python client of the TokenDAO.
 The client provides functions for obtaining, processing, and analysis of cryptocurrency data.

-This documentation will provide the basic steps to start using tokendao’s python library.
+This documentation will provide the basic steps to start using tokendao’s Python library.

 ## Remote Install
 To install the tokendao package remotely: